 I'm making a feature film and I need an accountant to maybe handle payroll, but mainly to advise on tax matters for my LLC and me personally. [more inside]

 I am looking for the dress worn by the character "Ruth" in the Pedro Almodóvar film I'm So Excited.
 Is this dress (same style and fabric) available for purchase? [link to photo of dress inside] [more inside]

 I've got a notion to organize a movie screening of some sci-fi movie at a local theater, and sell tickets.
 It seems to me that the easiest legal way to do this is to buy the performance rights and rent a screen at a franchise theater.
 Assuming I know ahead of time what those costs are, Kickstarter could be the ticket sales mechanism. [actual question inside] [more inside]

 How many movie studios in America are capable of producing films with production budgets over $100 million and how are they ranked from most to least profitable?

+I have identified a film clip in a documentary movie that is of professional interest to me; I also suspect that there may be other film clips on the specific location of interest.
+I would like to identify the archive which has this film clip and possibly find a way to view the whole thing.
 I would like to know a little about researching things in film archives - catalogs, accessibility to someone who doesn't have academic affiliation nor film industry affiliation.
 I do work at the location that I'm looking for footage of. [more inside]

 The women were from Eastern Europe, Russian speaking, or maybe Czech.
 The young woman with dark hair did not understand that the older blonde woman wasn't successful in the US.
 At one point, they get drunk together.
 What dimly remembered movie is this?